Meghan Markle’s Sister Samantha Reportedly Called Her A ‘DuchA**,’ Compared Her To Trump In Latest Rant,

 “People need to stop being so blinded by glare of celebrity status and wealth,” she wrote, as quoted by the Evening.“Trump said he could shoot someone and not lose votes.
 The same mentality applies to my sister.
 People believe anything and still follow in an ant line.”

-Grant has been outspoken about how she fells toward her half-sister in the past, specially as it relates to Markle’s relationship with their father, who has been suffering from heart problems, according to a previous Evening Standard report.
+Grant has been outspoken about how she feels toward her half-sister in the past, especially as it relates to Markle’s relationship with their father, who has been suffering from heart problems, according to a previous Evening Standard report.
 In July, Grant went on another Twitter rant in which she said Markle was ignoring her father’s health concerns, adding that she would hold Markle responsible if their father died.

 “Act like a humanitarian act like a woman!
 If our father dies I’m holding you responsible, Meg,” Grant wrote.